 - Marco Guerzoni, Guilford Young College TAS

 I had experienced Café Floriani several times, so I knew that Clint was a terrific performing artist.
-I came to realise over the course of the Residency that Clint also has a great gift for working with, and relating to, young people of all ages.
+I came to realise throughout the Residency that Clint also has a great gift for working with, and relating to, young people of all ages.
 He is a naturally gifted teacher.
-If I could give a piece of advice to teachers considering booking a Residency with Clint it would be this: Don’t think about it, do it!
-Your students will grow in confidence and ability and your staff will be re-energised with possibilities.
-Quite honestly, the best chunk of my budget I have ever spent.
+If I could give a piece of advice to teachers considering booking a Residency with Clint, it would be this: Don’t think about it, do it!
+Your students will grow in confidence and ability, and your staff will be re-energised with possibilities.
+Quite honestly, the best chunk of my budget I have ever spent."★★★★★

 - Patricia Kempa, Guilford Young College TAS

-The students all responded to the program really well and were so thrilled to have the opportunity to be recipients of this wonderful arts program.
-Most importantly from my perspective it started a wonderful conversation at the dinner table in relation to humour and esteem issues.
-After the workshop and still up to 2 months later my children and their friends are still talking about Clint’s visit and using some of the strategies learned in the workshop.
+The students all responded to the program well and were so thrilled to have the opportunity to be recipients of this wonderful arts program.
+Most importantly, from my perspective, it started a wonderful conversation at the dinner table about humour and esteem issues.
+After the workshop and still, up to 2 months later, my children and their friends are talking about Clint’s visit and using some of the strategies learned in the workshop.

-As parents we are so grateful for the opportunity that has been provided by both the school and delivered by the Homunculus Theatre Company in relation to these issues, and hope to see this opportunity arise for many students in the years to come.
+As parents, we are so grateful for the opportunity that has been provided by both the school and delivered by the Homunculus Theatre Company about these issues, and hope to see this opportunity arise for many students in the years to come."★★★★★